-A strong management team is much more attractive to a potential buyer than a company who is solely dependent on its owner.
+A strong management team is much more attractive to a potential buyer than a company that is solely dependent on its owner.
 A company is successful by attracting, training, and retaining awesome individuals.
-Companies who have strong management teams in place tend to have a higher valuation multiple.
+Companies that have strong management teams in place tend to have a higher valuation multiple.

 Market Industry Growth

 Firms that operate in stable or rapidly growing industry sectors are more valuable.
 Industries such as healthcare, energy, and education have favorable growth prospects as there is a consistent demand for these products/services.
 For more information about specific industry sectors check out our blog on industry risks.

 Despite the industry your firm operates in, the business value largely depends on the company’s growth and earnings potential.
 This factor is often one of the largest that influences a company’s valuation multiple.
 Many investors look for companies that are scalable and have high growth potential.
 While a plan for future growth helps the valuation multiple, a demonstrated historical growth with a clear plan for the future has a more positive impact on the valuation multiple.